 The Security page allows the Site Administrator to configure the advanced security rules for the qTest Manager instance.
 These configurations are optional and can be disabled at any time.
 Only users that are assigned an admin profile can access the Security page.

-From the Site Administration page, click on the SECURITY tab to access the Site Administration-Security page.
+From the Site Administration page, select the Security tab to access the Site Administration-Security page.

 Account Login Management

 - Enter a numeric value in the Users are requested to update password after field to specify the number of days after the date the current password was set, in which users are notified to change a password.

-- Third option: Dictates the number of distinct consecutive passwords users can possess.
-For example, if the third option's value is 8, the first eight passwords users set for their accounts MUST be different from each other but the ninth password can be identical to any of the first eight passwords.
+Example: if the value is 8, the first eight passwords a user set for their account MUST be different from each other but the ninth password can be identical to any of the first eight passwords.
 The subsequent cycles of eight distinct consecutive passwords continue in the same manner.

 qTest Manager tracks some key events for security purposes.
-You can export the audit logs to csv following these steps.
+You can export the audit log(s) to a CSV file.

-- Select the date range of the tracked events included in the exported file.
+- Select the date range for the events you want to include in the exported file.

-- Audit logs are retained for up to one year.
+- Audit log events are retained for up to one year.

-- Select which event types are included in the exported file.
+- Select the event types you want to include in the exported file.

-- Click the Export button to download the csv file.
+- Select Export to download the CSV file.

 Mail Recipients Management